tse-lao/tse-lao/README.md

 - 👋 Hi, I’m @tse-lao
 - 👀 I’m interested in blockchain technology together with technological innovation.
-- 🌱 I’m currently learning to build a fully operating business from scratch.
-- 💞️ I’m looking to collaborate on with people interested in working together on the projects.
 - 📫 How to reach me @connectfastv1 on twitter.

 <!---